ThakaRashard/rashardmro/_posts/2026-02-19-LosAngelesEcology.md

 So im listening to some sort of talk about [Fifa26](https://lacity.gov/tv) [[1](https://github.com/FC-26-Download/.github)] , likely it will be off when you   check the channel [[1](https://www.longbeach.gov/lbtv)] [[ (562) 570-1122.
 LBTV3@longbeach.gov](https://www.longbeach.gov/lbtv)] <~ @emit-sds i wonder if [Veronica Mcgregor](mailto:veronica.mcgregor@jpl.nasa.gov) knows about this audience in [LongBeach](https://www.lalawlibrary.org/joomla-pages-iii/categories-list/45-ceb/191-long-beach)?

 @CityOfLosAngeles [Rep Karen Bass](https://mayor.lacity.gov/), im concerned about these [maps of losangeles](https://youtu.be/lUclitPknhE?t=68), there is a socio-political divide the entertainment industry has fueled that cuts the county out of all sorts of [choices](https://www.latimes.com/business/story/2026-02-11/thousands-of-apartments-set-to-sprout-in-old-office-buildings) that effect our climate and comfort...
-As I understand what is going on I will comment more, however @Nasa-Jpl / @whitehouse says [ThisISLosAngeles](https://assets.science.nasa.gov/content/dam/science/esd/eo/images/imagerecords/1000/1732/PIA02679_lrg.jpg), a pinninsula on the coast of @StateOFCalifornia [_https://www.youtube.com/@`architalesYT`_](https://www.youtube.com/@architalesYT) Stories about real estate, urban planning and cities! [@luxelivingyt1@gmail.com](mailto:luxelivingyt1@gmail.com)
+As I understand what is going on I will comment more, however @Nasa-Jpl / @whitehouse says [ThisISLosAngeles](https://assets.science.nasa.gov/content/dam/science/esd/eo/images/imagerecords/1000/1732/PIA02679_lrg.jpg), a pinninsula on the coast of @StateOFCalifornia [_https://www.youtube.com/@`architalesYT`_](https://www.youtube.com/@architalesYT) Stories about real estate, urban planning and cities! [@luxelivingyt1@gmail.com](mailto:luxelivingyt1@gmail.com) //// [Los Angeles from Space @nasa-jpl / jpl.nasa.gov](https://www.jpl.nasa.gov/images/pia02679-los-angeles-from-space/) This ASTER image was acquired on July 23, 2001 and covers an area of 64 x 72 km.

 <img alt="image" src="https://github.com/user-attachments/assets/793b0baa-7554-47d6-bc1b-b80ae83cc778" />